Melania Trump And Son: First Lady, Barron Will Commute To NYC By Plane, Chopper, Automobile

 — Euan Rellie (@euanrellie) November 20, 2016

-Barron’s entry into the White House will break a longstanding drought: it will mark the first time America has had a first son since 1963.
-John F. Kennedy, Jr. was POTUS at the time.
+Barron’s entry into the White House will break a longstanding drought: It will mark the first time America has had a first son since 1963.
+John F. Kennedy Jr. was POTUS at the time.
 But if Melania continues with her practice of shielding Barron from the limelight, don’t count on him being a visible fixture in Washington until she feels the time is right.

-Inquisitr probed into possible choices for Barron to attend school once he formally moves into the White House for the autumn season.
+The Inquisitr probed into possible choices for Barron to attend school once he formally moves into the White House for the autumn season.
 As famous — and infamous — as his father is, the family is understandably focused on his safety.

 “Barron attends the prestigious Columbia and Preparatory School on Manhattan’s East Side.
 Secret Service protection has cramped the style of other students and their parents.
 Shortly after the election, concerned school staff and parents met with representatives from the Secret Service.
 There are fears that Barron Trump’s presence puts a target on the school for a terrorist attack or other ominous threat.
 There was also the nuisance of parents not being allowed to use elevators whenever Melania Trump was in the building to drop off or pick up her son.”

-Once in Washington, it’s likely things will relax a bit; schools in the District are used to high-profile students and have safety protocols in place to ensure a safe learning environment.
-Still, Melania Trump will likely be hands-on while juggling her duties as the First Lady — and we applaud her for it.
+Once in Washington, it’s likely things will relax a bit; schools in the District of Columbia are used to high-profile students and have safety protocols in place to ensure a safe learning environment.
+Still, Melania Trump will likely be hands-on while juggling her duties as the first lady.